Tochukz/DevOps/AWS-CDK/README.md

 __Prerequisite__
-* Node.js 10.13.0 or above.
+* __Node.js 10.13.0 or above__
-The applies to any language you choice to write you CDK app.
+This applies to any language you choice to write your CDK app in.
 Node 13.0.0 through 13.6.0 are not compatible.
+* __AWS CLI__
-* Install and configure AWS CLI
+Install and configure AWS CLI
 If you are using a profile, you must have a profile of the same name in your `~/.aws/config` file as well as your `~/.aws/credential` file.
+* __AWS CDK Toolkit__
-* Install the AWS CDK Toolkit globally
+Install the AWS CDK Toolkit globally
 ```
 $ npm install -g aws-cdk
 $ cdk --version
 $ cdk --help
 ```
+* __SDK for you chosen language__
+If you chosen language is Java for example, then you install the JDK, IDE and other development tooling.

 __Bootstrapping__
 Bootstrapping creates the S3 bucket and other containers required by AWS CloudFormation during the deployment of stacks.